Can I get a heck yes for casserole season?! This chicken fajita casserole is one of my absolute favorites!

-Why we love this chicken fajita casserole recipe:
+Why we love this chicken fajita casserole recipe

 - it only requires one pan!

-- it’s made from simple ingredients
+- made from simple ingredients

 Is rice healthy?

 Rice can be a healthy addition to most people’s diet.
 It is high in carbohydrates, which are your body’s preferred source of energy and are important for active people.
 White rice is more processed than brown, meaning the germ and all of the bran layers (hull, husk, and bran) are removed so that what remains is a simple starch (the endosperm).
+This means it is easier to digest for some.

 Brown rice is not so it is more nutrient-dense – it has fiber, manganese, selenium, magnesium, and B vitamins.
-White rice can be easier to digest for some.
 Both are good options, it just depends on which one you prefer more.

 We eat rice a few times a week because it’s super affordable, healthy, and an easy carbohydrate for meals.
 It’s also a great source of post-workout recovery carbohydrates for active individuals to replenish muscle glycogen stores (energy) and help with recovery (carbs and protein are most important post-workout).